kylechinick/portfolio-ep/README.md

 ## Description:

-This portfolio website is intended for personal use to showcase and expand upon my projects, skills, and strengths as a developer.
+This portfolio website project is intended for personal use to showcase and expand upon my projects, skills, and strengths as a developer.

+It features a header, individual sections for projects and "about me" info as well as a minimal footer.
+The website uses flexbox and media queries for responsiveness.

 ## Setup/installation instructions: